SillyTavern Character Cards, V2 vs. V3: What Changed and Why It Matters

 1. How Does a Picture Hold a Prompt?
 (PNG Steganography)

-If you've ever wondered how a literal picture contains a 10k-token prompt, the answer is PNG Steganography.
+If you have ever wondered how a literal picture can contain a prompt payload, the answer is not mystical.

 2. V2 vs. V3: What Actually Changed?